-We aren’t collectibles type of people – there’s so much clutter in our lives that I don’t feel the need actively to add to our belongings.
+We aren’t collectibles type of people – there’s so much clutter in our lives that I don’t feel the need actively to add clutter to our belongings.
 We have , however, created a collection of Swarovski crystal snowflake ornaments for each of our children.
 The idea was suggested to us by a Polish friend before our children were born.
 Her family collects the Swarovski annual edition ornament every year for their children so that they will have a set of Swarovski crystal snowflakes for their own Christmas tree when they grow up.
 Since I grew up with an annual visit to the Christmas Tree in Rockefeller Center, the Swarovski annual snowflake ornament is also a way to bring a big of New York Christmas sparkle to our London home.

 Our Swarovski Crystal Christmas